emilyJLin95/linode-workshop/README.md

 curl -sL https://deb.nodesource.com/setup_6.x -o nodesource_setup.sh
 ```

-:computer: This may bring up a prompt about installing large files, if so just enter "Y" and press enter.
-Once the download is complete, you can `ls` to see your current directory and in it should be a file named `nodesource_setup.sh`.
+:computer: Once the download is complete, you can `ls` to see your current directory and in it should be a file named `nodesource_setup.sh`.
 Let's run that so we can install node:

 ```bash
 sudo bash nodesource_setup.sh